The Green New Deal, Georgism &

 - The Georgian State

-The market mechanism is simply a tool.
-Like a ship, it is not capable of guiding itself through a storm.
-The idea that a third world war should be led by the free market is naïve in the extreme.
 Henry George wanted a genuinely free market, but he did not imagine that progress should be directed by the invisible hand.
 In fact, he imagined a society which closely resembles the mixed economy society achieved under of the New Deal and proposed by proponents of the Green New Deal.
+These provisions would enable genuinely competitive market exchange because individuals would first have free and equal access to the necessary goods for life, in a society which directed human efforts to higher goals than the pursuit of monetary profit.
 Consider George’s description of an advanced modern society from the hugely popular Progress and Poverty:

 “Government could take upon itself the transmissions of messages by telegraph, as well as by mail…of building and operating railroads, as well as of opening and maintaining common roads… the revenue arising from the common property could be applied to the common benefit…we could establish public baths, museums, theatres, universities, technical schools, shooting galleries, playgrounds, gymnasiums, etc. Heat, light, and motive power at public expense; our roads be lined with fruit trees, discoverers and inventors rewarded, scientific investigations supported; and in a thousand ways the public revenues be made to foster efforts for the public benefit.”